Career HubResume

 Create an honest resume with Teal

 Lying on your resume can lead to serious legal, professional, and ethical consequences.
 On the other hand, honesty builds trust, demonstrates integrity, and creates a solid foundation for your career.
+Knowing what not to put on a resume is just as important as knowing what to include.

-Teal's Resume Builder can help you create an honest resume highlighting metric-driven achievements that align with the language and details from any job description—without compromising your integrity
+Teal's Resume Builder can help you create an honest resume highlighting metric-driven achievements that align with the language and details from any job description—without compromising your integrity.

 Creating a standout resume doesn't require dishonesty.